 - Disinfect as you work.
 When you are pruning, use two sets of shears.
 Prune one plant with one set while the other set is soaking in a disinfecting solution.
 Remember to switch out between plants.

 - Keep potentially contaminated tools separate.
-If you do discover disease in your garden, designate a specific set of tools to use in that area. [source]
+If you do discover a disease in your garden, designate a specific set of tools to use in that area. [source]